 If you have an underlying health condition

 If you have an underlying health condition, it is safe for you to get the COVID-19 vaccination.
-Participants in the clinical trials for the Pfizer vaccine had a range of different ethnicities, ages, sexes and underlying health conditions.
+Participants in the clinical trials for the COVID-19 vaccines had a range of different ethnicities, ages, sexes and underlying health conditions.

 We encourage you to get the vaccination if you have: